fdemirciler/ai-data-analyst/README.md

 # AI Analyst Agent - Multi-Stage Data Analysis Platform

-A sophisticated full-stack application that provides AI-powered data analysis through an intuitive chat interface.
+A full-stack application that provides AI-powered data analysis through an intuitive chat interface.
 The system combines a FastAPI backend with a modern React frontend to deliver real-time, interactive data insights.

 ## 🎯 Overview